 In 2016, the New York State Department of Labor (“NYSDOL”) approved a multi-year increase to the minimum wage in New York.
 Before that change, the minimum wage for most workers was $9.00/hour and the

-Currently, every employer in New York must pay its employees at least $9.00/hour.
-The current minimum wage rate is higher for “fast food” workers ($9.75/hour in upstate New York).
+minimum wage was higher for “fast food” workers ($9.75/hour in upstate New York).

-For employers in upstate New York, minimum wage increases will be implemented as follows:
+For employers in upstate New York, the minimum wage has increased over time as follows: